-David Lummus is assistant director of the Center for Italian Studies at the University of Notre Dame and editor of the American Boccaccio Association's Lectura Boccaccii.
+David Lummus is assistant director of the Center for Italian Studies at the University of Notre Dame and editor of the American Boccaccio Association's Lectura Boccaccii for Day 6 of the Decameron.
 His publications on Boccaccio and Petrarch have appeared in Speculum and Renaissance Quarterly.

 “This is a collection of strong essays by leading experts in the field that break new ground in our understanding of the diverse reworkings of Boccaccio’s works in the Renaissance and beyond, both in Italy and in Europe.
 These contributions are independently rigorous and original works.
 The book will be useful to readers in a variety of fields in studies of medieval and Renaissance Italian and European traditions and beyond.
 I agree wholeheartedly with the editors that the chapters ‘leave signs of how much work still needs to be done and from what perspective that work must begin.'" ~Kristina M. Olson, George Mason University